 - Dual SD card slot

 Since the original A7 and A7R were announced in 2013, Sony has been prolific in its launch of new, full-frame, E-mount cameras.
 No fewer than eight devices have been unveiled over the past five years, covering a variety of specialisms, from low light and video performance in the A7S (and A7S Mark II) to sports and wildlife photography in the flagship A9.
 During this period, Sony’s full-frame market share has continued to grow, and the A7 and its 2014 replacement, the A7 Mark II, have remained the series’ most affordable — and arguably best balanced — devices.
-But with the A7R now on its third generation, we’ve been anticipating an update of the enthusiast-aimed A7 and it’s finally here.
+But with the Sony A7R now on its fourth generation, we’ve been anticipating an update of the enthusiast-aimed A7 and it’s finally here.
 Today, Sony has announced the A7 Mark III.

 At Sony’s press event in Las Vegas, the A7 Mark III was referred to as: “The Basic Model”.
 This clearly defines the camera’s position within Sony’s full-frame mirrorless line-up, but the company made it very clear that the A7 Mark III is designed to set a new benchmark for entry into full-frame mirrorless cameras.
 The device is built around a new full-frame 24.2MP back-illuminated Exmor R CMOS image sensor, with Evolved Image Processing.
 It boasts an ISO range of 100-51200 (an expandable ISO of 50-204800 for stills) and features 15-stops of dynamic range at low sensitivities.
 In addition, 5-axis optical in-body image stabilisation allows for five-step shutter-speed advantage.